NG-NEST/ng-nest/lib/ng-nest/ui/tag/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '基础用法'
+label: 'Base'
 ---

-使用 `type` 属性来设置标签的风格。
+Use the `type` attribute to set the style of the label.